 The average search takes 6 to 9 months!

 Securing an internship or job requires a well thought-out strategy.
 Think of it as a long-term project with multiple steps.
-For more details, review the Job Search section of the Career and Internship Guide.
+For more details, review the Job Search section of the Career Readiness Guide (PDF).

 - Create your resume and cover letter and have them critiqued by University Career Services